 When eye movements are studied in the laboratory or evoked in clinical examinations, individual types are isolated by fixation of the head and/or provision of a simple appropriate stimulus.
-However, most naturally occurring eye movements are a combination of various versional movements admixed with VEM, reflecting the synergistic operation of all the subsystems (Fig. 9-16).
-Underactivity or overactivity in any subsystem may result in dynamic eye movement disturbances (Fig. 9-17).
-These constitute abnormal ocular oscillations, of which nystagmus is the most common.
+However, most naturally occurring eye movements are a combination of various version movements admixed with VEM, reflecting the synergistic operation of all the subsystems (Fig. 16).
+Although it was previously presumed that compound eye movements to targets with both conjugate and disjugate errors (e.g., targets with both horizontal and depth differences) were merely the sum (at the ocular motor nuclei) of separately programmed conjugate and disjugate eye movements, we now know that the saccadic and vergence synergism occurs at a lower level, producing

-Fig. 9-15.
+Fig. 15.
 Basic closed-loop block diagram of the vergence subsystem (heavy lines) superimposed on the block diagram of the total ocular motor control system.
-The control signal, disjugate retinal error (static diplopia), and/or error velocity (changing diplopia) is sensed by the cortex.
+The control signal, disconjugate retinal error (static diplopia), and/or error velocity (changing diplopia) is sensed by the cortex.
 The decision to move the eyes is forwarded to a midbrain generator where the motor commands are initiated and passed to the ocular motor nuclei (OMN).
-This innervation causes the extraocular muscles (EOM) to move the eyes with VEM and change relative eye position and/or velocity.
-Assuming no change in head position, this new absolute eye position and/or velocity sums with target position and/or velocity to produce zero disjugate retinal error(s).
+This innervation causes the extraocular muscles (EOM) to move the eyes with a VEM and change relative eye position and/or velocity.
+Assuming no change in head position, this new absolute eye position and/or velocity sums with target position and/or velocity to produce zero disconjugate retinal error(s).